Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on subject to one constraint

 The identity element of $X$ is represented by the constant loop given by $i(t) = x$ for all $t \in [0,1]$.
 If $X$ is path connected, then the fundamental group is independent of the choice of basepoint---this will be the case for all topological spaces we consider.

 For example, the fundamental group of the punctured plane $\R^2\setminus(0,0)$ is $\Z$.
 Explicitly, any loop in $\R^2\setminus(0,0)$ can be identified with the number of times it winds anticlockwise around the origin.
 Less intuitively, we will also need the fact that for $n\geq 3$, the fundamental group of $\SO(n)$ is $\Z/2\Z$.

-One key aspect of the fundamental group of topological spaces is that continuous maps of topological spaces give rise to group homomorphisms.
-That is, if $f : X \rightarrow Y$ is a continuous map of topological spaces, then there is a map $f_* : \pi_1(X) \rightarrow \pi_1(Y)$ which is a group homomorphism.
-This map is given by letting $(f_*(\gamma))(t) = f(\gamma(t))$.
-In other words, $f_*$ is simply composition with $f$.
+An important consequence of this fact is that given any loop in $\SO(n)$ (for $n\geq 3$), simply concatenating this loop with itself results in the identity element in $\pi_1(\SO(n))$, which can then be continuously deformed to a point.
+This will be used in \cref{lem:existencepoint} below, for which \cref{fig:proof_lem3} shows a cartoon of the proof strategy.